 To us at Dash Kitten this means, knowing and believing we are part of a committed and talented community of bloggers and fellow writers.

-To you it might mean act like you belong at work, being a proud part of your company; or at your local rescue committing heart and soul to brushing the floors, emptying litter trays or feeding kittens, or being part of a sewing, or writing community.
+To you it might mean act as if you belong at work, being a proud part of your company; or at your local rescue committing heart and soul to brush the floors, emptying litter trays or feeding kittens, or being part of a specific community.

 Don’t feel you are sat waiting for someone to point and say ‘they can’t blog’!